whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] Basic logout flow
+1. Select the "User" menu
-1. Select the "Logout" button.
+1. Select the "Log out" menu item.
 You should be taken to the login page.
 1. Select "Access Whole Tale" button.
 1. Note that you are not prompted to login.
    1. Note issue [#384](https://github.com/whole-tale/dashboard/issues/384) for logout for Globus